bklogic/backlogic-project/docs/DeepDive/DeepDive-CRUDService.md

 ## Examples
 ---

 The examples in this tutorial demonstrates what we can do with CRUD and how we could do it.
 The sample MySQL database used for the examples is the [`classicmodels`](https://www.mysqltutorial.org/mysql-sample-database.aspx).
-The source code for these example query services can be found [here](https://www.mysqltutorial.org/mysql-sample-database.aspx).
+The source code for these example CRUD services can be found [here](https://github.com/bklogic/data-access-service-example).

 For the seek of brevity, the input and output bindings are omitted from presentations of all examples.